What is Experiential Learning?

 Communication

 As the global workforce quickly becomes increasingly distributed, well-developed and diverse communication skills are growing in importance.
-Workers must be able to effectively communicate in a variety of different ways –not just in person– but by email, by phone, video conferences, Slack, Trello, etc. In response to this trend, students using CapSource are responsible for delivering high-quality projects that are developed predominantly
+Workers must be able to effectively communicate in a variety of different ways –not just in person– but by email, by phone, video conferences, Slack, Trello, etc. In response to this trend, students using CapSource are responsible for delivering high-quality projects that are developed predominantly [or entirely] virtually.
+Our projects are intended to mimic the flow of communication that our students will find as they enter the workforce.

 ==> Read more about Boosting Student COMMUNICATION through Experiential Learning.